 As the education landscape evolves, so does TNTP.
 Today, we’re helping districts recruit, certify and hire great teachers – those who not only show promise, but who also demonstrate a track record of raising student achievement.
 And we’re helping schools, districts and states take the critical next step: improving the way they measure and manage teacher performance on the job.

-Now an organization of more than 300 staff members, TNTP continues to believe that change is possible in even the most challenged schools.
+Now an organization of nearly 400 staff members, TNTP continues to believe that change is possible in even the most challenged schools.
 Our 15 years working with 200 districts have confirmed that a great teacher can help students grow by leaps and bounds, that a great principal can develop a team of dedicated professionals, and that committed schools, districts and states can create environments that prioritize student success.
 We are working hand-in-hand with our partners in dozens of cities to make this vision a reality – and to offer all students an excellent education.